haskell/cabal/doc/cabal-package-description-file.rst

        :ref:`Backpack` has the limitation that implementation modules that instantiate signatures required by a :pkg-field:`build-depends` dependency can't reside in the same component that has the dependency.
-They must reside in a different package dependency, or at least in a separate internal library.
+They must reside in a different package dependency, or at least in a separate sublibrary.

 Configurations
 ^^^^^^^^^^^^^^